Academics

 • Social Studies

-Advanced Classical, Medieval, and Renaissance History is designed to prepare 8th grade students for honors and advanced placement (AP) high school history courses.
+Advanced Classical & Medieval History is designed to prepare 8th grade students for honors and advanced placement (AP) high school history courses.
 While covering the same topics and course syllabus as on-level Classical, Medieval, and Renaissance History, it places a greater emphasis on classroom discussion facilitated by enhanced reading and writing assignments, and is thus characterized by a faster pace and greater classroom rigor.
 While students will have to master and be able to recall a great deal of factual data, their ability to use that data to form opinions and support them with evidence is the overall goal and will be the key to their success in class.

 • Science